Listening to children's wishes and feelings training cover

 £25.00

-Over recent years, there has been a sustained emphasis on the need to listen to children’s views, wishes and feelings when planning services and making decisions about their futures.
+When making decisions about children's futures and planning for children's services, it is vital to listen to children’s views, wishes and feelings.
 Feeling understood and having their views taken seriously is particularly important for children who have experienced loss and transition, and can help to build identity and resilience.

 This resource, designed to be undertaken over four days or four sessions, can be delivered as a whole or in modular form.
 It consists of a training programme, complete with CD-ROM of PowerPoint presentations and handouts, and a course handbook for participants, which comes with a Techniques CD-ROM containing over 80 strategies, activities and techniques that can be used in direct work.